valencik/mastersAPSC/documents/thesis/thesis.md

 Figure @fig:kmeans-authors1 uses 5 clusters and demonstrates again that the data is continuous.
 As a result the clusters function as segmentations along a continuous spectrum.
 As the number of clusters increases, the size of the segmentations decrease.
-%- Clustering segmentation is all happening on one axis up to a certian point.
+%- Clustering segmentation is all happening on one axis up to a certain point.
 %- Eventually the segmentations partition the data with respect to other variables.

 %- Want data with more dimensionality